lubuntu-team/manual/source/3/3.1/3.1.1/htop.rst

 :kbd:`F2` brings about a customizable settings on htop.
 To close settings press :kbd:`F10`.

 The :guilabel:`Display Options` has option for different ways to display in htop.
 To move between options press :kbd:`Up Arrow` or :kbd:`Down Arrow`.
 To toggle an option on press :kbd:`Spacebar`.
 The :guilabel:`Colors` tab brings up different color schemes for htop.
-To select a different color scheme press the :kbd:`Up arrow` or :kbd:`Down arrow` keys.
+To select a different color scheme press the :kbd:`Up Arrow` or :kbd:`Down Arrow` keys.
 To select a new color scheme press the :kbd:`Spacebar` key.

 .. image:: htop-setup.png